In today’s blog entry, I will answer the question, what is negligence?

 Over the years, many books have been written about negligence.
 When I was a law student, I spent much of my first year learning about it.
 But you don’t need that much detail, especially if you hire a lawyer to work on your case.

 So I’ll keep it as simple as I can.
-I’ll cover the basics about what negligence is and how negligence is determined in a personal injury or accident claim.
+I’ll cover the basics of what negligence is and how negligence is determined in a personal injury or accident claim.

 What Does It Mean To Be Negligent In A Personal Injury Claim?

-If you talk to an insurance adjuster and he or she tells you that they’re handling your liability claim, or your bodily injury claim, what they’re really talking about is the claim involving negligence, and not property damage, no-fault or some other type of insurance claim.
+If you talk to an insurance adjuster and he or she tells you that they’re handling your liability claim or your bodily injury claim, what they’re talking about is the claim involving negligence, and not property damage, no-fault, or some other type of insurance claim.

 How Do You Determine Someone Was Negligent?

 For you to receive money for your injuries in a personal injury claim, somebody has to have been at fault.
 So in other words, a person or business must have been negligent.

 So what does it mean to be negligent?

 It means to be careless.
 Unreasonably careless.
 So what does it mean to be unreasonably careless?

 It’s not always easy to figure out if somebody has been unreasonably careless and usually it’s left up to a jury to decide whether somebody was negligent.